 In the following example, we are examining a CSS file generated by Magento.
 Magento overrides our server’s default settings of 10 minutes by setting the “Expires” header one week into the future.
 This means that both our front-end server and your web browser are told not to re-request this file before it expires.

-Servebolt Control Panel Settings
+Servebolt Admin Panel Settings

 Caching: Off – Development mode